Select your location for location specific information:

 The fees are

-The trade supervisory offices at the governments monitor compliance with the Working Hours Act and, in exceptional cases, approve work on Sundays and public holidays and, in individual cases, increase the maximum permitted working hours with appropriate compensation.
+The trade supervisory offices at the governments monitor compliance with the requirements of the Working Hours Act and approve work on Sundays and public holidays in exceptional cases, as well as increasing the maximum permitted working hours in individual cases with appropriate compensation.

 On Sundays and public holidays, publicly noticeable work that is likely to interfere with public holidays is prohibited, unless otherwise stipulated by law.
 The municipalities may grant exemptions from this.